chinapedia/wikipedia.abstract.en/Page/Bishop.md

 United Methodist Church

-UMEpiscopalShield.jpg

 In the United Methodist Church (the largest branch of Methodism in the world) bishops serve as administrative and pastoral superintendents of the church.
 They are elected for life from among the ordained elders (presbyters) by vote of the delegates in regional (called jurisdictional) conferences, and are consecrated by the other bishops present at the conference through the laying on of hands.
 In the United Methodist Church bishops remain members of the "Order of Elders" while being consecrated to the "Office of the Episcopacy".
 Within the United Methodist Church only bishops are empowered to consecrate bishops and ordain clergy.
 Among their most critical duties is the ordination and appointment of clergy to serve local churches as pastor, presiding at sessions of the Annual, Jurisdictional, and General Conferences, providing pastoral ministry for the clergy under their charge, and safeguarding the doctrine and discipline of the Church.
 Furthermore, individual bishops, or the Council of Bishops as a whole, often serve a prophetic role, making statements on important social issues and setting forth a vision for the denomination, though they have no legislative authority of their own.
 In all of these areas, bishops of the United Methodist Church function very much in the historic meaning of the term.
 According to the _Book of Discipline of the United Methodist Church_, a bishop's responsibilities are

 In each Annual Conference, United Methodist bishops serve for four-year terms, and may serve up to three terms before either retirement or appointment to a new Conference.
 United Methodist bishops may be male or female, with Marjorie Matthews being the first woman to be consecrated a bishop in 1980.

-The_Ordination_of_Bishop_Asbury.jpg's ordination as bishop by Thomas Coke at the 1784 Christmas Conference.]]
+'s ordination as bishop by Thomas Coke at the 1784 Christmas Conference.]]

 The collegial expression of episcopal leadership in the United Methodist Church is known as the Council of Bishops.
 The Council of Bishops speaks to the Church and through the Church into the world and gives leadership in the quest for Christian unity and interreligious relationships.
 The Conference of Methodist Bishops includes the United Methodist _Council of Bishops_ plus bishops from affiliated autonomous Methodist or United Churches.